ScottG489/scottg489.github.io/src/content/posts/conjob.md

 optionally provide input to the job, then it returns to you any output.
 This also allows it to be used in a "serverless" capacity (with the understanding that there will be the usual overhead of starting a container for each request).

-If you must, you could say it's "docker as a service", but please don't.
+If you must, you could say it's "docker as a service", but please don't :)

 To reproduce a CI build failure locally, you'd simply run the same image with the same inputs.